-- 1. Do not use this product near water, for example near a bath tub, wash bowl, kitchen sink or laundry tub, in a wet basement or near a swimming pool. - 2.
-Avoid using this equipment with a telephone line (other than a cordless type) during an electrical storm.
+- 1. Do not use this product near water, for example near a bath tub, wash bowl, kitchen sink or laundry tub, in a wet basement or near a swimming pool. - Avoid using this equipment with a telephone line (other than a cordless type) during an electrical storm.
 There may be a remote risk of electrical shock from lightning. - 3.
 Do not use the telephone to report a gas leak in the vicinity of the leak. - 4.
 Use only the power cord and batteries indicated in this manual.
 Do not dispose of batteries in a fire.
 They may explode.
 Check with local codes for possible special disposal instructions. - 5.
-This product is intended to be supplied by a Listed Power Unit as follows: - AC Input of 100 240V, 50 60Hz, DC Output of 19V, 4.74A (90 Watts) minimum AC/DC Adapter.
+This product is intended to be supplied by a Listed Power Unit according to the model's requirements: - Full Range AC/DC Adapter AC Input 100 240V, 50 60Hz, DC Output 19V, 2.1A (40W) minimum.